MariusZerni/eSportCentral/README.md

 }
 ```

-The following snippet of code uses the local browser storage to cache the user token and to detect if the user is logged in.
+The following snippet of code uses the local browser storage to cache the user token and detect if the user is logged in.

 ```js
 function setToken(token) {